Orchid Plant Care: How to Revive and Care for Your Orchids by Following a Complete Guide

 Types of Orchids

-• Dendrobium Orchids: A bit more sensitive than Phalaenopsis, these orchids love cooler temperatures.
+Dendrobium Orchids: Even fussier than Phalaenopsis, these orchids need cooler weather.

 The Natural Habitat and How It Affects Orchid Care

-Orchids have grown naturally in tropical climates, many times using trees as their host instead of the ground.
-They draw moisture and nutrition through their roots from the atmosphere and decomposition material that surrounds them.
-That’s why the potting mix and the amount of humidity received are so critical to these plants.
+Orchids have been a naturalized to tropical climates where they chose trees as their host instead of growing on the ground.
+Through their roots, these take moisture and nutrition from the atmosphere and decomposition material around them.
+So, the potting mix and the humidity it gets are vital to your plants.

 How to Save a Rotting Orchid: A Step-by-Step Guide